Talleyrand-P/SSRF-CTF/README.md

 # SSRF-CTF
-A small SSRF using a vulnerable PHP script.
+A small SSRF CTF using a vulnerable PHP script.

 To download the code use the command